Rizzo enjoys no shifts, helps Yanks take 2 of 3 from Angels

 New York (12-7) has won five of its first six series along with a four-game split against Minnesota, just the third time since 1957 the Yankees didn't lose any of their first six series and first time since 2003.
 The Yankees improved to 10-0 this year when facing a series loss.

 Los Angeles (9-10) headed home after a 2-5 trip that started in Boston.
-Ten Yankees reached on walks, six of whom scored.
-Angels pitchers walked 22 in the series.
+Eleven Yankees reached on walks, six of whom scored.
+Angels pitchers walked 23 in the series.

 "I'm not worried about that," manager Phil Nevin said.
 "We're in a good place.
 We're playing pretty good baseball and one little run here, and we're off and running."